nav-solutions/.github/profile/README.md

 RTK-rs 🛰️
 ==========

-RTK-rs is a set of tools and libraries to work with GNSS.
+RTK-rs is a set of GNSS oriented tools and libraries.
 The core libraries are written in pure Rust.

+This workspace is published under the [Mozilla Public v2 license](https://www.mozilla.org/en-US/MPL/2.0/)

 ## Ecosystem